jrc03c/js-math-tools/readme.md

 ### `DataFrame.clear()`

-Returns a copy of the original `DataFrame` in which all of the values have been replaced with `undefined`.
+Returns a copy of the original `DataFrame` in which all of the values have been replaced with `undefined` (but the shape is still the same).

 ### `DataFrame.copy()`